How to Pack for your Study Abroad Program

 In most cases, you will be able to purchase any extra clothing or household items that you may have forgotten.
 But there are a few items that will be difficult to get once you are abroad.
 For example:

 - Specific toiletries or beauty items that you can't live without - You can find personal products like toothpaste, shampoo, soap, etc. overseas – often even the same brands.
 However, bring your favorite product if you can't live without it.
-Ladies, we recommend bringing your preferred brand of tampons with you.
+Ladies, you may want to consider bringing your preferred brand of tampons with you.

 - Over the counter medications - Generic brands of aspirin, cough syrup, etc., may be found locally, but specific U.S. brands may be hard to come by.
-It is suggested that you bring a basic supply of medication (aspirin, cold medication, cough medication) overseas with you.
+You may want to consider bringing a basic supply of medication (aspirin, cold medication, cough medication) overseas with you.
 Program staff will not provide medicine.

 At Least One Nice Outfit